Cost of Rework in Construction: 4 to 12% of Project Value

 How construction rework compares to software rework

-The headline construction rework rate (4 to 12% of project value) is meaningfully lower than the headline software rework rate (20 to 40% of total development effort per NIST Planning Report 02-3).
+The headline construction rework rate (4 to 12% of project value) is meaningfully lower than the headline software rework rate (20 to 40% of total development effort per Capers Jones, Applied Software Measurement).
 The gap is real, but it reflects two structural differences rather than a difference in execution quality.

 First, construction defects are physically obvious.
 A wall in the wrong place gets noticed by an inspector; software defects can hide in code paths nobody exercises.
 Construction has lower latent defect rates partly because hiding defects is harder.
 Second, the cost of late changes in construction is so much higher than in software that owners self-select into doing more front-end planning.
 The 5% construction rework rate exists because the alternative (a 30% rework rate on a $100M building) would bankrupt the owner.
 Software teams routinely run the rework rate that would be unaffordable in construction, because the medium absorbs it.